terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 4. Documentation: Software engineering emphasizes comprehensive documentation throughout the development lifecycle, including requirements specifications, design documents, test plans, and user manuals.
 Traditional programming often lacks formal documentation or relies on minimal documentation, such as code comments.
 5. Quality Assurance: Software engineering incorporates rigorous testing and quality assurance practices, such as unit testing, integration testing, and code reviews, to ensure the software meets specified requirements and is reliable and maintainable.
 Traditional programming may not have a strong focus on testing and quality assurance.
 6. Maintenance and Evolution: Software engineering recognizes that software systems need to evolve and be maintained over time to address changing requirements, bug fixes, and technology upgrades.
 Traditional programming may not prioritize long-term maintainability and evolution as much.
 7. Best Practices and Standards: Software engineering promotes the adoption of best practices, design patterns, coding standards, and industry-accepted methodologies to ensure consistency, maintainability, and scalability of software systems.
-Traditional programming may not adhere to such standards or best practices consistently.
+Traditional programming may not adhere to such standards or best practices consistently (Pressman, 2010).

 Software Development Life Cycle (SDLC):